-The Executive Board of Directors monitor and then assess the performance of segments based on product type and geographical area using a measure of adjusted EBITDA (earnings before interest, tax, depreciation and amortisation).
+The Board of Directors monitor and then assess the performance of segments based on product type and geographical area using a measure of adjusted EBITDA.
 This is the result of the segment after excluding the share based payment charges, other operating income and the amortisation of intangibles.
 These items, together with interest income and expense are not allocated to a specific segment.